-My children and I have read this aloud a couple of times, and it’s a book for all ages.
+My children and I have read this aloud a couple of times, and it’s a classic for all ages.
 I read it when we had preschoolers that played with their doll houses as they listened in, all the way to middle schoolers who couldn’t wait to hear the next page.

 This might be a great book for those with older children, 2nd or 3rd grade and up and even into Middle School.

 This post contains affiliate links.
 Please see my disclosure policy for more details.

 The Secret Garden is truly a page-turner!
 And being a page-turner is one of my criteria that makes a great read aloud for my children.

 We have this particular version of The Secret Garden, which I highly recommend due to its stunning illustrations!
 They are scattered nicely throughout the story and add so much richness to the book.

 Even though this book is over 100 years old, the character of Mary Lennox comes alive in the words of this text as if it were written yesterday.
 We love discussing how Mistress Mary is quite contrary and how she changes throughout the course of the book.
 Her relationships with Dickon and Colin are fascinating to read as they unfold.

 It’s worth noting that this book is a little difficult to actually read aloud because portions of it are written in the dialect of the Yorkshire moors of England.
 Instead of this being a stumbling block, we had fun with it!